junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Cas is right.
 The base of the fountain is bare now.
 The Angel of Water -- Hannah -- on top of the fountain stays standing, water spouting from the top and arching into the pool below, but the place where the four cherub statues were, it's empty now.

-"Okay, weird."
-Dean says slowly, moving in the trained scouting gait, stepping up trying to take a closer look at the statue.
+"Okay, weird," Dean says slowly, moving in the trained scouting gait, stepping up trying to take a closer look at the statue.

 "Wait, Dean."
 Cas grabs his arms before he can take another step, "Something else is wrong --"